Sucre (state): History

-This Venezuelan State has great historical importance, because it was the first Venezuelan land that was touched by the European navigator Christopher Columbus.
+This Venezuelan state was the first Venezuelan land that was touched by the European navigator Christopher Columbus.
 The latter, impressed by the greenness of the flora, the coasts and the crystalline water of its beaches, called the place "Tierra de Gracia".

 Spanish colonization

 The capital of the state is Cumaná, which was founded by Gonzalo de Ocampo in 1521, although Franciscan missionaries began to populate it in 1515.
 In 1530 it was hit by an earthquake, so it had to be rebuilt.
 On July 2, 1591, King Philip II of Spain granted Cumaná the title of city.